Help and Guidance for Submitting Wildlife Records

-You can use the 'Search map to:' box to get near to your location - enter the nearest town or village and click on the SEARCH button and the map should zoom to this area.
+You can use the 'Search map to:' box to get near to your location - enter the nearest town or village, or even road name, and click on the SEARCH button and the map should zoom to this area.
+You may be given a list of similar locations to choose from.
 Use the arrow controls to zoom in further or to move to other parts of the map.
 Note that some smaller villages may not be recognised, in which case you will need to pick another nearby place or search manually with the map controls.

-Try to provide at least a 6 number grid reference (locating a 100m square) where possible, but less detailed entries are accepted.
+You must provide at least a 6 number grid reference (locating a 100m square).
 Only records with 6 number grid references are included in our Wild Places species lists and on the species distribution maps.
 For gardens, an eight figure grid reference is best.

 Click on the large scale map and you will get a two number grid reference such as SK50 - a 10km square covering most of Leicester and a large area to the west.

 Zoom in further and click again to get a four number grid reference such as SK5107 - a 1km square covering Martinshaw Wood and part of Groby.

 Zoom in again and click for a six number grid reference such as SK510072 - a 100m square within Martinshaw Wood itself.

 A final zoom and click will give you the most detailed grid reference with eight numbers, such as SK51020723 - a 10m square pin-pointing where two rides cross in the wood.